 5G-LENA

-The NR module is a pluggable module for ns-3 that can be used to simulate 5G New Radio (NR) cellular networks.
+The ns-3 NR module (aka 5G-LENA) is a pluggable module for ns-3 that can be used to simulate 5G New Radio (NR) cellular networks.
 The simulator is the natural evolution of LENA, the LTE/EPC Network Simulator, but its development started from the mmWave module because it was more advanced in terms of beamforming, TDD, 3GPP channel model, and operation at FR2.
-It incorporates fundamental PHY-MAC NR features aligned with 3GPP NR Release-15.
+It incorporates fundamental PHY-MAC NR features aligned with 3GPP NR Release-15 and later.

-It is a module that can be plugged in ns-3-dev, starting from version 3.31, and supports the following features:
+It is a module that can be plugged in ns-3-dev and supports the following features:

-• Non-Standalone Architecture (NSA) architecture: 5G RAN and 4G EPC
+• NSA (Non-Standalone Architecture): 5G RAN and 4G EPC

-• Compatiblility with ns-3 spatial channel and antenna array models (based on 3GPP 38.901 and able to simulate 0.5-100 GHz frequency ranges)
+• Compatible with ns-3 3GPP 38.901 spatial channel and antenna array models able to simulate 0.5-100 GHz frequency ranges

 • NR PHY layer abstraction, considering LDPC codes, MCS Tables 1 and 2 (up to 256-QAM), LDPC base graph selection and NR block segmentation